 - Scuppers – Openings in the outer walls along the roof line that allow water to run through the wall via a metal box surrounding the scupper.

-If you have a flat roof, you need to have an inspection a couple times a year.
+If you have a flat roof, you need to have an inspection a couple times a year to determine if roof repair services are needed.
 Many suggest having one in the fall and again in the spring.
 Keeping an eye on certain factors will help deter major repairs, as outlined in this post:

 Tips on maintenance to avoid flat roof repair